 We hadn’t yet removed our cassocks and surplices.
 It was a crucial oversight.
 We tore off our robes and flung them on the mobile rack, chattering madly about hearing ourselves sing over the school P.A. system.
 Jim walked out, heading toward home.
 I stalled a few seconds to peruse the library bookshelves for nothing in particular.
 In a flash, Father Fagan burst through the door, red-faced and bellowing “Who did that?”
 He stared directly into my face.

 Given time to find my composure, I might have responded more contritely.
 Instead, I blurted out, “He did!” pointing out the window toward the parking lot where Jim was scurrying away.
 For a second, I thought Father believed I wasn’t involved.
 He stomped out without another word.
 I buttoned up my jacket and hurried out, following Jim’s route.

 On Saturday morning my mother answered the phone.
 I watched as the expression on her face changed from day-before-Easter, dye-the-eggs pleasantness, into a formidable scowl.
-Jim had spilled the beans and Sister Marcelia was informing Mom of our indiscreet vocal performance.
+The cat was out of the bag and Sister Marcelia was informing Mom of our indiscreet vocal performance.
 You see, the school P.A. system also broadcast into the church.

 I spent much of the following week mindlessly raising random three-digit numbers to the twelfth power after school, under the watchful eye of Sister Marcelia.
 It provided an opportunity to reflect upon the seriousness of what I’d done… also to hum Beatles songs and consider what a great name Knights of the Altar would be for a band.